Wong (Marvel Comics): Fictional character biography

 Strange subsequently cast a spell causing the population of the world, including Wong and Sara Wolfe, to believe him dead.
 As a result, Wong and Wolfe perceived Strange as a man named Stephen Sanders.
 Strange made Wong and Wolfe the joint administrators and co-directors of the Stephen Strange Memorial Metaphysical Institute, an institution for research into the occult.
 Strange then embarked on a long quest during which he succeeded in defeating a number of the menaces that the disappearance of the talismans had unleashed, most notably Shuma-Gorath.

 Following the defeat of Shuma-Gorath, Strange returned to New York City and released Wong and Sara Wolfe from his spell.
 Realizing that Strange was not dead, Wong and Wolfe regained their full memory of him and warmly welcomed him back; Wong was also reunited with Imei Chang.
 Since then, the general populace has also learned that Doctor Strange is still alive and Strange has regained his missing talismans and books.

 When Imei was apparently altered into a hideous demon by one of Strange's enemies, Wong hoped that Strange would be able to help her.
 Strange was having problems of his own at the time, and Wong took this as a sign that Strange wouldn't be able to help Imei.
 This resulted in the first friction between the Sorcerer Supreme and his old friend.
 Finally, Strange managed to redirect some attention to this matter; the magical probe revealed that the demon just acted like Imei.
 In fact he discovered that it wasn't Imei at all, but only a construct that was made to believe it was and that the true Imei had been killed.
 Although Wong is as yet unmarried and childless, he has stated that his first-born son will follow the family tradition of serving a mystic devoted to good.

-Wong's father is Hamir the Hermit, the former valet to Doctor Strange's mentor, the Ancient One.
-Hamir still tends the Tibetan monastery as the Ancient One's spiritual successor (while Dr. Strange was the Ancient One's mystical successor).

 Wong traveled to America to serve as both bodyguard and valet to the doctor.
 He has faithfully served Doctor Strange through many adventures, such as when Strange led the Defenders, Secret Defenders and partly through his leadership of the Midnight Sons.

-Wong almost loses his life when he was kidnapped and mauled by a brutal, alien sorcerer.
+Wong almost lost his life when he was kidnapped and mauled by a brutal, alien sorcerer.
 Wong was one of the very few outside, involved entities to the Infinity Gauntlet incident, though he initially perceives it as a troubling dream or vision.